-

 they could deliver in any weather, and really got their (winning) act together.

-you it is not enough to have your eye on the prize as without
+you it is simply NOT ENOUGH to keep your eyes on the prize as without

-dedication to your craft your opponent can still cut you down to
+dedication to your (individual and collaborative) craft your opponent can still cut you down to

-know, you need to know someone is out there looking to eat your
+(from opponent to benched teammate HUSTLING towards atonement) is out there looking to eat your

 lunch, hoping to hear your competitive bones crunch, and coming for you like a not-so-silent assassin

-on every play.
-Buddy made sure you were going to be a game day wreck
+great pleasure in making sure you were going to be a wreck

 No one worth anything in NFL circles ever wanted to let Buddy Ryan